FluffyMaguro/FluffyChatBot/README.md

 * Calculates mutation difficulty score and equivalent Brutal+ difficulty and posts it into the chat
 * Game integration into my [MM] maps.
 You can affect the game with several supported commands (!join, !message, !spawn, !mutator, !resources).

 Mutator identification would need to be modified to work at different resolutions and screen aspect ratios.
-I added a lightweight version that contains configurable commands and responses to them, together with integration to [MM] maps.
-Image recognition requires packages that would push the compiled size to around ~300MB.
+I added a lightweight version that only lacks mutator identification as required packages would increase compiled size from ~7MB to ~300MB.

 # How to use the lightweight bot